rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 Each node pool is assigned with a [node component]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#kubernetes-cluster-node-components) to specify how these nodes should be configured for the Kubernetes cluster.

+> Self-healing node pools are designed to help you replace worker nodes for stateless applications.
+It is not recommended to enable node auto-replace on a node pool of master nodes or nodes with persistent volumes attached, because VMs are treated ephemerally.
+When a node in a node pool loses connectivity with the cluster, its persistent volumes are destroyed, resulting in data loss for stateful applications.

 ### Node Pool Taints

 _Available as of Rancher v2.3.0_